Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Is it worth repairing a Whirlpool Cabrio bearing?▾

-For machines under 8 years old in good condition, yes — bearing repair at $400-725 makes sense against a 12-15 year machine lifespan.
-For machines over 10 years old, the math is tighter: you're spending $400+ to extend a machine that may be in its final few years.
+For machines in good condition that are well within the typical 8-14 year service life of a top-load washer, yes — a bearing repair at $440-795 can make sense.
+For older machines, the math is tighter: you're spending $400+ to extend a machine that may be near the end of its life.
 Consider the customer's specific situation and whether other components are showing wear.

 Need a repair professional?